How to cure folliculitis on scalp with visible scalp infection

 It is essential to identify your main cause, which will, in turn, make the treatment of scalp folliculitis much easier and more effective.

-The approaches to treat and manage folliculitis vary significantly depending on the causative factor.
-It could be bacteria, fungus, or simply irritation.
-It is always a good idea to conduct a patch test and then monitor your skin’s reaction before introducing any new product or remedy.
+The approaches to treat and manage folliculitis vary significantly depending on the causative factor, it could be bacteria, fungus, or simply irritation.
+It is always a good idea to conduct a patch test and monitor your skin’s reaction before introducing any new product or remedy.

 1. Gentle Cleansing With the Right Products